+Outside areas and boundaries Visually inspected.
+The property has private gardens to front and rear with a side access path.
 Ceilings Visually inspected from floor level.
-Ceilings are mainly lath plaster lined.
-Internal wells Visually inspected from floor level Internal walls Visually inspected from floor level.
+Mixed style plaster linings and PVC panelling in places.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are mixed solid hard plaster and lath plaster linings.
+Mixed solid hard plaster and plasterboard linings.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Suspended timber flooring to most areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirtings and facings are of timber.
-Internal doors are mostly timber panel units.
+Skirtings and facings of timber.
+Internal doors are timber and hollow panelled units.
 Kitchen fittings comprise wall and floor mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a living flame style gas fire within the sitting room.
+There are fireplace surrounds in the sitting room and dining room with a gas fire in the dining room fireplace.
 Internal decorations Visually inspected.
-Painted plaster and joinery to most areas.
+Wallpaper and paint.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and consumer unit located in a living room cupboard.
+Electricity is from the mains grid with the meter and consumer unit located in the entrance vestibule.